joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/08/19/espanol/cultura/hayden-panettiere-novio.html

 **Moderna, Merck Say mRNA Vaccine Prevents Melanoma From Returning**\
-`The companies say the vaccine prevented the return and spread of the cancer in high-risk melanoma patients.`\
+`Moderna and Merck say the experimental vaccine prevented the return and spread of the cancer in high-risk melanoma patients.`\
 https://www.nytimes.com/2026/08/19/science/moderna-merck-mrna-vaccine-melanoma.html

 **How the U.S. Navy Is Helping Get Oil Through the Strait of Hormuz**\